FARWA MOLEDINA

 2019

-Credit: No one is neutral here (2019), Farwa Moledina, (Digital print on polyester), Lahore Biennale: A Rich Tapestry, Aisha Khalid Studio Gardens, January 2020
+Credit: No one is neutral here (2019), Farwa Moledina, (Digital print on textile), Lahore Biennale: A Rich Tapestry, Aisha Khalid Studio Gardens, January 2020

-You must choose your part in the end (2019), Farwa Moledina, (Digital print on polyester), Lahore Biennale: A Rich Tapestry, Aisha Khalid Studios, January 2020
+You must choose your part in the end (2019), Farwa Moledina, (Digital print on textile, Lahore Biennale: A Rich Tapestry, Aisha Khalid Studios, January 2020